Help us continue to support and serve the food insecurity and homelessness needs of our community through Family Promise.

 Garden Of Eatin' Missions Garden

-Our local Girl Scout Troop has been spending a lot of time in the garden already this spring!
-The bounty from the garden, like the radishes and broccolini that have come up so far, are being shared with nearby food pantries: Messiah Lutheran’s food pantry on the second and fourth Saturdays, and Cornerstone Christian’s pantry on the first and third Saturdays.
+Our local Girl Scout Troop spend a lot of time in the garden!
+The bounty from the garden, like the radishes and broccolini, are shared with nearby food pantries: Messiah Lutheran’s food pantry on the second and fourth Saturdays, and Cornerstone Christian’s pantry on the first and third Saturdays.
 Interested in helping?
-There is a Watering Sign-Up if you have a few minutes to share during the summer: https://www.signupgenius.com/go/20F0F44ADA92AA7FA7-watering
+There will be a SignUpGenius this spring to help with watering and other needs.

 Feel free to walk out back behind the playground and take a look at the beds!
 We thank the Girls and their leader Abby for their awesome efforts!